AsarumMaxim/Industrial_Control_Protocol/Detailed_Explanation_of_OPC_Messages.md

 - F: Final chunk.
 - A: Final chunk (used when an error occurs, and the message is aborted).

 This field is only meaningful for messages of type MSG.
-For other message types, this field is always ¡°F¡±.
+For other message types, this field is always Â¡Â°FÂ¡Â±.

 #### 2.2.1.3 Message Size
 The length from the start of the message header, in bytes